 Remote monitoring and autonomous recording

-If you don't have a weather sensor to measure leaf wetness, you'd have to go round every crop to see if there was any water on the leaves.
-However, it is also essential to know how long this water remains on the surface of the leaves, which is not possible by simple monitoring.
-Connected moisture sensors therefore provide much more accurate information, which is automatically recorded!
+Without a weather sensor to measure leaf wetness, it would be necessary to walk around fields to observe the presence of water on the leaves.
+However, it is also essential to know how long this water remains on the surface of the leaves, which is not possible through simple monitoring.
+Connected wetness sensors therefore provide much more precise information that is automatically recorded!

 Anticipating disease risks

-Leaf moisture conditions play a crucial role in the development of diseases, particularly fungal diseases such as mildew and powdery mildew.
-By keeping a close eye on leaf moisture, farmers can anticipate the risk of disease and plan their operations with peace of mind.
+Leaf wetness conditions play a crucial role in disease development, particularly fungal diseases such as downy mildew and powdery mildew.
+By closely monitoring leaf wetness, farmers can anticipate disease risks and plan their interventions with confidence.

-Moisture also plays a part in the positioning of treatments.
+Humidity also plays a crucial role in determining the optimal timing and positioning of treatments.

-For standard volume treatments, excessive moisture on the leaves can lead to leaching of the product, reducing its effectiveness.
+For standard volume treatments, excessive moisture on the leaves can cause the product to wash off, reducing its effectiveness.

-Leaf moisture as a basis for decision support
+Leaf wetness as a basis for decision support

 Twice a month, news on agricultural weather, ag-tech, and Sencrop innovations to enlighten you and help you make better decisions every day.
 Subscribe now! 👇